The Oral History Project

 In November and December of 2009, Stuart Walker, of the Macon firm of Martin Snow, and Professor Longan spent most of two days interviewing former Chief Justice Harold G. Clarke about his remarkable life and career.
 These conversations took place just off the square in Forsyth, Georgia, in the house where Justice Clarke was born and where years later he practiced law.
 More perhaps than any other person, Justice Clarke is responsible for the fact that Georgia is widely recognized as the nation’s leader in the promotion of professionalism.
 For the published transcript of the interview, click here.
 To see Justice Clarke's comments on the creation of the Georgia Chief Justice's Commission on Professionalism, click here.

 In September 2012, Professor Longan and Professor Mike Sabbath interviewed Judge W. Homer Drake, Jr. Judge Drake spoke about his many years of service on the bankruptcy court and about his role in reforming the bankruptcy system.
 He also talked about his decades of service to Mercer University.
 Judge Drake's oral history is available here.
+The published transcript and several short tributes to Judge Drake are available here.

 On April 1, 2013, Professor Longan interviewed A. James Elliott, Associate Dean at the Emory University School of Law and former President of the State Bar of Georgia.
 Among other topics, Dean Elliott talked about his role in the founding of Georgia Legal Services and in the creation of the Georgia IOLTA program.
 He also spoke about his 28 years of private practice as a transactional lawyer in Atlanta and his 18 years on the faculty at Emory.
 Dean Elliott's oral history may be viewed by clicking here.